Authorization for Auth0

 Aserto is a powerful and flexible authorization-as-a-service built to evolve with your customer requirements.
 It helps you define, evolve, and enforce user permissions within your application.

 Aserto is the perfect complement to Auth0’s authentication solution: Aserto makes it easy to define and evolve what users are permitted to do inside your applications.
-Built on trusted open-source projects like OPA and OCI, Aserto handles all the heavy lifting required to achieve secure, scalable, high-performance role-based access control (RBAC) and attribute-based access control (ABAC).
+Built on trusted open-source projects like OPA and OCI, Aserto handles all the heavy lifting required to achieve secure, scalable, high-performance role-based access control (RBAC), attribute-based access control (ABAC), and relationship-based access controls (ReBAC).

 Aserto natively integrates with Auth0, and is typically incorporated into applications in under a day.
-Quickstarts and SDKs are available for popular programming languages and frameworks, including Node.js, Golang, Python, Flask, ASP.Net, and React, helping you get up and running in little to no time.
-REST / gRPC APIs are available for developers that want to go to the metal.
+Quickstarts and SDKs are available for popular programming languages and frameworks, including Node.js, Golang, Python, JavaScript, ASP.Net, Java, Ruby and React, helping you get up and running in little to no time.
+REST, gRPC, and GraphQL APIs are available for developers that want to go to the metal.

 Better together